 The new campus is a permeable, open and transparent building that exposes the activities in the building against the surrounding streets and public spaces.
 In addition to its educational function, the building acts as a meeting place, and is a focal point between the student environment and the surrounding business activities.
-Approximately 95,200m2 (GEA), the campus can accommodate 10-12,000 students, tutors and administration staff.
-The campus is a commercial investment for BI, consisting of four buildings under one roof, three of which are occupied by the three original schools, one specialising in Executive studies, a second specialising in undergraduate courses in business marketing, and a third specialising in post graduate and masters courses in business studies.
+Approximately 95,200m2 (GEA), the campus can accommodate 10-12,000 students, tutors, and administration staff.
+The campus is a commercial investment for BI, consisting of four buildings under one roof, three of which are occupied by the three original schools, one specializing in Executive studies, a second specializing in undergraduate courses in business marketing, and a third specializing in postgraduate and masters courses in business studies.
 The fourth building consists of commercially let shops, office space and Nydalen Athletic fitness centre.

 Set within a regenerated urban environment north of the city centre, the campus occupies one large city block and is subdivided into four smaller blocks by two wide internal streets which slice through the campus forming a cross in plan.
 The building has ten levels, consisting of three levels of underground parking and a service bay, with seven levels of the student campus above ground.